kluchsin/kluchsin.github.io/_pages/cv.md

 Education
 ======
-* Doctor of Philosophy (Ph.D.) in Astronomy, New Mexico State University, expected in fall 2022
+* Doctor of Philosophy (Ph.D.) in Astronomy, New Mexico State University, fall 2022
-  * Dissertation: "Lunar Polar Ice Across Spatial and Temporal Scales"
+  * Dissertation: "The Deposition, Retention, and Disruption of Water Ice at the Lunar Poles Across Temporal and Spatial Scales"
   * Advisor: Dr. Nancy Chanover
 * Master of Arts (M.A.) in Astronomy, Wesleyan University, 2017
   * Thesis: "Blue Skies Through a Blue Sky: An Attempt To Detect Rayleigh Scattering in the Atmospheres of Extrasolar Planets From a Ground-Based Telescope"